andrewlock/CommonPasswordsValidator/README.md

 }
 ```

-In adition, an extension method exists to quickly remove the character password requirements, and use length requirements only
+In adition, I recommend you update the length requirements, and the required number of unique characters too, e.g:

 ```csharp
 public void ConfigureServices(IServiceCollection services)